 Because they are a major factor in the envelope's bridging, transfusion, and infiltration attributes, it is important to only export windows on the building's envelope and not include any interior glazing objects.
 Also, windows are typically considered as a translucent and thin building material, however, this is not the case in energy simulation.
 The most important criteria for determining whether it belongs in the window layer or not, is 1) Is it in the building envelope layer, 2) are the insulation properties considerably lower than that of the exterior walls.
-Therefor objects like exterior doors and spandrels will also fall under the window layers export umbrella.
-These objects can also be exported in the shading device layer to provide shading when significant, however, the amount of daylight/radiation they obstruct will make nowhere near the impact on the building's EUI (Energy Use Intensity), then holes in the thermal envelope (which will affect heating/ cooling/ fans and more).
+Objects can also be exported in the shading device layer to provide shading when significant, however, the amount of daylight/radiation they obstruct will make nowhere near the impact on the building's EUI (Energy Use Intensity), then holes in the thermal envelope (which will affect heating/ cooling/ fans and more).

 Exterior Walls should not continue inwards into the floor plan.
 Exterior Walls should also not include site walls or other outdoor shading obstructions; if it does not separate the outdoor and indoor environment, it is not an exterior wall.